 Polyup launched Poly Challenge in January 2019, during which students can solve and author creative problems and help others to do the same.
 Poly Challenge uses “Polycoins” as a measure of learning — every time a team causes learning in their community, they generate Polycoins.
-In just three short weeks, over 5M Polycoins have been generated and more than 400K math problems have been solved by K-12 students, at a peak rate of 12K problems solved per hour.
-In the coming months, Polyup will further connect math to its applications in computer science and physical science using the world’s first Moddable Augmented Reality platform, enabling students to modify the world around them using math, at no cost.
+In four months, over 20 million problems have been solved by more than 100,000 K-12 students, in turn generating 200 million Polycoins.
+In the coming months, Polyup will further connect math to its applications in computer science and physical science using the world’s first Moddable Augmented Reality platform, enabling students to modify the world around them using math (for free!).

 Starting February 2019, various nonprofit and for-profit sponsors are supporting prizes for teacher, school, and district Poly Challenge teams in many countries.
 As the first example, Computational Thinking Alliance has started to set weekly DonorsChoose.org gift card drawings for teachers.
 If your organization or company is interested in bringing a deep awareness of critical issues and efforts like the US Sustainable Development targets, XPrize Challenges, or other important global or local issues, Poly Challenge prizes can create a measurable impact to educate about these issues at the district, state, country, or global level.
 Poly Challenge can provide a variety of options to design prizes to provide a focused incentive toward your organization’s goals.
 For more information, please contact us at firstname.lastname@example.org.